-Following the death of His Highness Sheikh Jaber al-Ahmad al-Jaber al-Sabah, Emir of the State of Kuwait, his Highness Sheikh Sa'ad al-Abdullah al-Salim al-Sabah became Emir in January 2006.
-He ruled for just nine days before the parliament voted him out of office due to his ill health.
-Emir Sheikh Sabah al-Ahmed al-Jaber al-Sabah took over the role.
-Kuwait was the first Arab country in the Gulf to have an elected parliament.
-Moves to change the male-dominated political structure culminated in the granting of full political rights to women in 2005.
+Following the death of the Emir Jabir in 2006, Sheikh Sa'ad al-Sabah ruled for just nine days before Parliament voted him out of office due to ill health.
+Sheikh Sabah al-Sabah succeeded him and remains on the throne to this day.
+Kuwait was the first Arab country in the Gulf to have an elected parliament and in 2005 granted full political rights to women.

 • Kuwaiti soap operas are the most watched in the Gulf region and are shown as far away as Tunisia.

 • Kuwait has a highly developed tradition of theatre-going that dates back to the 1920s.

 • The name Kuwait is a contraction of an Arab word meaning ‘fortress built near water’.